 “At any time, those designations could be changed where you wouldn’t be able to (do those things) depending on who is in office and what their intent is,” said Gatto.

-Commissioner Jim Raley noted that when the DNR purchases the properties, everyone becomes a landowner.
+Commissioner Jim Raley said that when the DNR purchases the properties, everyone becomes a landowner.